Shoalhaven Water will continually update this page as information becomes available. Please feel free to bookmark the page and return for updates.

 properties that require the service.

-Shoalhaven Water is consulting with customers (and the commercial market) to ascertain the impacts of not continuing with a contracted service.
+Shoalhaven Water consulted with customers (and the commercial market) to ascertain the impacts of not continuing with a contracted service.
 The

 commercial market consists of waste removal operators both in the Shoalhaven and from surrounding areas and who could undertake a range of similar